corsinlo/corsinlo/README.md

 ## 👇 &nbsp;Current project

-I'm currently working in building the next great Marketplace [@allor] and an amaziong platform for exciting experiences in your city [@clubjoy]
+I'm currently working in building the next great Marketplace! an amaziong platform for exciting experiences in your city [@clubjoy]

 ## 😄 &nbsp;Pronouns:
 He/Him "Ludo"